kishanlalchoudhary/NSE-Option-Chain/README.md

 # NSE-Option-chain
+"NSE Option Chain: A responsive website with login/signup authentication, powered by Flask, that retrieves and displays NSE Option Chain data for users to analyze and make informed financial decisions."

+## Features
 * Built Responsive Frontend of website using HTML and CSS
 * Built the Login and Signup system with Authentication using Flask
 * Using their APIs, I retrieved NSE Option Chain data and displayed it on the front end.